 Published Opinions: Comedy Club, Inc. v.
 Improv West Associates, 553 F.3d 1277 (9th Cir.
 2009).

-Mr. Scott is a frequently requested public speaker and has provided seminars to such prestigious organizations as: The Professionals In Human Resources Association; Sterling Education Services, Inc.; The California Employer Advisory Council; The Association of Legal Administrators; The California Association of Joint Powers Authority; West LegalEdcenter; The Beverly Hills Chamber of Commerce; The Los Angeles County Bar Association; The Beverly Hills Bar Association; The State Bar of California – Annual Meeting of the Tax Bars; The California Bankers Association; The Southern California Tax & Estate Planning Forum; The Restaurant & Hospitality Association; The Business Retail Council; The CPA Administrators’ Association; and The Los Angeles County Medical Association.
+Mr. Scott is a frequently requested public speaker and has provided seminars to such prestigious organizations as: The Professionals In Human Resources Association; California State University Northridge; The California Employer Advisory Council; The Association of Legal Administrators; The California Association of Joint Powers Authority; West LegalEdcenter; The Beverly Hills Chamber of Commerce; The Los Angeles County Bar Association; The Beverly Hills Bar Association; The State Bar of California – Annual Meeting of the Tax Bars; The California Bankers Association; The Southern California Tax & Estate Planning Forum; The Restaurant & Hospitality Association; The Business Retail Council; The CPA Administrators’ Association; The Los Angeles County Medical Association; and Sterling Education Services, Inc.

 Mr. Scott has been included on the Southern California Super Lawyers list, published in Los Angeles magazine, for 2014, 2013, 2012, 2011, 2010, 2009, 2008, 2007, 2006 and 2004.
 He was also selected by the 5W Report as the best Employment Lawyer in Southern California for 2010.
 Mr. Scott is also recognized by Angeleno magazine in the April 2014 issue as one of the “Faces of the Beverly Hills Centennial,” celebrating past, present, and future business leaders, contributors, and tastemakers of the community.
 Mr. Scott has been appointed to the Business and Legal Reports Advisory Board and the Board of Directors for the Beverly Hills Chamber of Commerce and The Maple Counseling Center.
 He is an approved MCLE provider, and a member of the State Bar of California and the California Lawyers for the Arts.
 Mr. Scott maintains a Martindale-Hubbell peer review rating of AV Preeminent.
 Mr. Scott received his B.A. from the University of California, Los Angeles and his J.D. from the University of Southern California Law Center.